Faculty & Current Residents

 Randall Reitz, Ph.D.

 Dr. Randall Reitz is our Director of Behavioral Sciences.
 He received a PhD in Marriage and Family Therapy from Brigham Young University.
 He directs our Medical Family Therapy Fellowship and the integrated mental health team.
 His scholarly interests are professional identity development, trans-disciplinary training, and group medical appointments that he leads with our residents.
 Dr. Reitz speaks four languages (Spanish, French, Portuguese and English).
-Outside the clinic he is married to Ana Reitz, has three children, loves trail running, biking, and baking.
+Outside the clinic he is married, has three children, loves trail running, biking, and baking.